Responses

 Jump to comment:

-- Published on: 25 June 2022How to Recognise encephalopathy earlier?
+None declared. - Published on: 30 June 2022How to Recognise encephalopathy earlier?

 The article by Parmentier et al [1] highlights the role of Amplitude-integrated electroencephalography (aEEG) and early biomarkers in selecting infants for therapeutic hypothermia (TH).
 They also suggested the role of the Thompson score (TS) in asphyxiated infants.
 The problem with TS is that it is subjective.
 It consists of nine clinical signs: tone, level of consciousness, fits, posture, moro reflex, grasp, suck, respiration, and fontanelle, which could change over time [2].
 Also, in the data presented by Parmentier et al [1], twenty-one (53%) infants did not have TS performed.